Life without plants?

 Water: Plants recycle lots of materials through a process called biogeochemical cycles.
 Most importantly, plants move enormous amounts of water from the soil into the atmosphere as part of the water cycle.

 Wellness: There’s a reason we feel better when we are in nature.
 Besides it being simply beautiful, peaceful and relaxing, nature helps us feel better emotionally and feel better connected with other human beings as we are not distracted by technology and urban chaos.
-Life is simple and pure in nature.
 In fact, the mental and emotional wellbeing of plants is so powerful that by simply having just one green plant in your office, you can positively increase your mood by 20%!
 Imagine what a whole forest can do for you!

 Climate: Plants are of staggering importance to humans, and to essentially all life on Earth.
 Without plants, life on this planet as it is now would not be possible.
 This is because:

 Do you know how these plants are connected to things that animals and humans use?